-One of the objectives of WindNODE is to identify where and how potentials for technical load shifting as well as for sector coupling can be found in northeastern Germany in order to make them available as flexibility within the energy system.
-A particular focus lies on industrial and commercial flexibility as well as flexibility in neighbourhoods and the mobility sector.
-In addition to the technical integration, this includes the structured approach to convincing plant operators in the respective sectors to participate.
+One of the objectives of WindNODE was to identify where and how potentials for technical load shifting as well as for sector coupling can be found in northeastern Germany in order to make them available as flexibility within the energy system.
+A particular focus was on industrial and commercial flexibility as well as flexibility in neighbourhoods and the mobility sector.
+In addition to the technical integration, this included the structured approach to convincing plant operators in the respective sectors to participate.

 Identifying and characterising flexibility

 Within an energy system with a very high share of volatile renewable generation, flexibility becomes more and more important.
 This especially concerns the user side, as by means of adjustable or, if necessary, switchable loads, surplus energy can be used directly and without loss.
 Even though many flexibility options have already been described in theory long ago, the identification and characterisation in real conditions and existing processes often still present a challenge.
 In commerce and industry, too, it is often still necessary to rethink the necessities and possibilities of load flexibilisation.

 We identify and characterise model flexibility options as well as the ancillary conditions for the relevant application, such as: which parameters of the processes involved have to be observed?
 Who or what can control the flexibility at which time?
 The question of which revenue models can be used to turn flexibility to profit is put aside for the time being.
 The focus lies on three promising workstreams:

 - Commerce and retail with a high number of decentralised flexibility options